 Nikon 50mm f1.8G

-In our advanced lens buying guide we look at some of the lenses to consider for specific types of photography, but if you are just getting a feel for what you want to do, here are our recommendations for Nikon D750.
-As a first lens, I would like to recommend this Nikon bestseller.
-The Nikon 50mm f1.8G from Nikon is a very affordable, sharp (at f2.2 and above), clean and smooth bokeh and very popular prime well-suited to a variety of shooting applications.
+In our advanced lens buying guide we look at some of the lenses to consider for specific types of photography, but if you are just getting a feel for what you want to do, here are our lens recommendations for Nikon D750.
+As a first lens, I would like to showcase this Nikon bestseller.
+The Nikon 50mm f1.8G is a very affordable, sharp (at f2.2 and above), clean and smooth bokeh and very popular prime well-suited to a variety of shooting applications and good lens choice for Nikon D750.
 If you like shooting portraits with a shallow depth of field will favorite this creative lens and the versatile blurry background it generates.
 A very minimal amount of barrel distortion is present near the edges of photos shot with this lens, and there are some marks of chromatic aberrations (purple around white subjects).

 Nikon 85mm f1.8G